John-Barnes/RepData_PeerAssessment1/PA1_template.md

 steps of 10762.
 Both these were very close to results found the first time, for reasons discussed below.

 #### histogram of daily total steps
+I chose to use exactly the same code to produce the histogram, to make as direct a comparison as possible.

 ```r